swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 - Updated future direction: component lifetime syntax
 - New example: Escapable properties in a nonescapable type

+**Edited** (July 31, 2024)

+- New alternative considered: @lifetime annotation
+- New alternative considered: where clause

 #### See Also

 * [Forum discussion of Non-Escapable Types and Lifetime Dependency](https://forums.swift.org/t/pitch-non-escapable-types-and-lifetime-dependency)